 - 1. Risks relating to EDP's business activities; - 2.
 Risks relating to the strategy of EDP; - 3.
 Risks relating to EDP's operational activities; - 4.
 Risks relating to the financial markets and financial activities of EDP; - 5.
 Risks relating to the structure of an issue of Instruments; - 6.
 Risks relating to certain terms of the Instruments; - 7.
-Risks relating to the market for the Instruments; and - 8.
-Risks related to withholding tax.
+Risks relating to the market for the Instruments; - 8.
+Risks related to withholding tax; and - 9.
+Risks relating to Instruments cleared through Clearing Systems.